 Nonetheless, use your engagement photos to create a custom made book that your wedding guests can sign.
 I think it will be a treasured keepsake for you as a couple.
 I’m sentimental, so I actually think this is one of my favorite guest book ideas of all!

-Create your own custom book with Montage Book.
+Create your own custom book with Mix Book.

 13) Wood Slab Guestbook